VA Disability Ratings for Sinusitis

 Importantly, an incapacitating episode of sinusitis refers to one that requires bed rest and treatment by a healthcare professional.

-If you are experiencing difficulty receiving VA benefits for a condition caused by military service, Chisholm Chisholm & Kilpatrick LTD may be able to help.
-Our team of experienced lawyers has the resources necessary to provide support and guidance throughout the VA disability claims process.
+If you are unable to win a grant of VA benefits for a condition caused by military service, Chisholm Chisholm & Kilpatrick LTD may be able to help.
+Our team of experienced lawyers has the resources and experience necessary to provide support and guidance throughout the VA disability claims process.
 Call 800-544-9144 for a free case evaluation.

 Share this Post